Ryan International Airlines Flight 590: Aircraft

 The aircraft involved was a 22-year-old McDonnell Douglas DC-9-15RC (Rapid Change) registered as N565PC.
 The -15 is a subvariant of the series 10 of DC-9s.

 The accident aircraft first flew in 1968 and was delivered to Continental Airlines as a passenger aircraft in July of that same year, registered as N8919.
 The aircraft operated with Continental for five years.
 In October 1973, the aircraft was delivered to Hughes Airwest and re-registered as N9351.
-In October 1980, the aircraft was transferred to Republic Airlines, which operated the aircraft until June 1984, when it was converted into a freighter and delivered to Purolater Courier.
+In October 1980, the aircraft was transferred to Republic Airlines, which operated the aircraft until June 1984, when it was converted into a freighter and delivered to Purolator Courier.
 Three months later, the aircraft was registered as N565PC.
-In October 1987, the aircraft was transferred to Emery Worldwide Airlines.
-Ryan International Airlines began to operate the aircraft in 1989, though it was still owned by Emery Worldwide Airlines at the time of the accident.
+In September 1987, the aircraft was transferred to Emery Worldwide then to Emery Worldwide Airlines (EWA) in 1989.
+Ryan International Airlines began to operate the aircraft in 1989, though it was owned by EWA at the time of the accident.